3 days in Lake Mead National Recreation Area & Boulder City

 Book a campsite at one of the five campsites along the lake.
 Enjoy an evening picnic by the water, watch the sunset over the lake, and stargaze under the clear desert skies.

-Hike or bike the Historic Railroad Trail
+Enjoy the Historic Railroad Trail

 Start your morning with a stroll or a bike ride along a section of this easy trail, which follows an old railroad route through tunnels and offers panoramic views of Lake Mead.